 - ¼ cup slivered almonds OR parmesan cheese (optional)

-- Uncover wok, toss kale, turn down heat and continue cooking until soft.
+- Uncover wok, toss kale, turn down the heat and continue cooking until soft.
 Salt and pepper to taste.

 - Optional: add toppings to serve